SyrkavanKuppenveld/progressierups/README.md

 - Syrka van Kuppenveld

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/SyrkavanKuppenveld/progressierups/blob/master/LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3 - see the [LICENSE](https://github.com/SyrkavanKuppenveld/progressierups/blob/master/LICENSE) file for details.